 Low self-esteem stems from setting unrealistic expectations for ourselves or simply overthinking.
 In a relationship, recognize that no one is perfect, and every partnership experiences highs and lows.

 Expecting a relationship to always be smooth is unrealistic.
 This also ties into not comparing your relationship to others.
-You only see a glimpse of someone else’s relationship and never know the whole story, so take a step back from comparisons that lead to unrealistic ideas of what a “perfect” relationship should be.
-Focus on personal development and the growth of your relationship rather than expecting perfection.
 Embrace the fact that both you and your partner are continually evolving.

 Don’t Criticize Yourself Out Loud